-Supervised Tummy Time helps strengthen your baby's neck, shoulder, and arm muscles.
-It also helps to prevent flat spots on the back of your baby's head.
+Supervised tummy time helps strengthen your baby's neck, shoulder, and arm muscles.
+It also helps prevent flat spots on the back of your baby's head.

-Limiting the time spent in car seats, once the baby is out of the car, and changing the direction the infant lays in the sleep area from week to week also can help to prevent these flat spots.
+You can also help prevent flat spots by limiting the baby’s time spent in car seats (once the baby is out of the car) and changing the direction the infant lays in the sleep area from week to week.